kriszwart/ZwartifyOSv1/docs/TEMPLATE_OVERVIEW.md

 ## 💎 The Bottom Line

-**LeadnamicOS is the fastest way to go from idea to production AI agent platform.**
+**ZwartifyOS is the fastest way to go from idea to production AI agent platform.**

 You get:
 - ✅ **Production-ready code** (not a toy)